Rep. Sara Feigenholtz

 -Removes other provisions concerning abortion restrictions.
 (If passed, this would remove the requirement for a physician statement the procedure used for an abortion when requesting reimbursement for the abortion, "induced miscarriages" or premature births.
 This also removes the need to include the physicians opinion regarding the abortion.)

 Amends the Problem Pregnancy Health Services and Care Act.

 -Removes language prohibiting the Department of Human Services from making grants to nonprofit agencies and organizations that use such grants to refer or counsel for, or perform, abortions.
 (If passed, the Department of Human Services would be allowed to provide money or grants to organizations or companies that perform abortions.)

 Amends the Illinois Abortion Law of 1975.

 -Provides that it is the intention of the General Assembly to reasonably regulate abortion in conformance with the legal standards set forth in the decisions of the United States Supreme Court of January 22, 1973.
 (If passed, this would keep abortion legal if the Roe Vs. Wade Decision is reversed)

 -Removes language concerning the General Assembly's declaration that the unborn child is a human being from the time of conception and is, therefore, a legal person for purposes of the unborn child's right to life.
 (If passed, this means that an unborn child would NOT be considered a human being and so the unborn child does NOT have the right to life.)

-Now is the time to contact your Representatives.
-Click here for contact information for your Representative.
-Urge the to vote NO on HB 40.
+Click here to find contact information for your Senator.
+Urge them to vote NO on HB40.